jonathan-lester/MMM-WindyV2/README.md

 ### CONFIGURATION
-You will need to get your own API key which can be obtained [here](https://api4.windy.com/api-key). o use the module, add the following to the modules array in your `config/config.js` file:
+You will need to get your own API key which can be obtained [here](https://api4.windy.com/api-key). to use the module, add the following to the modules array in your `config/config.js` file:
 ```js
 {
   module: "MMM-WindyV2",